twanlass/twanlass.github.io/_posts/2016-09-04-maker-manger-days.md

 And remember, manager days are _great_ for planning your maker days.
 If everything is prepped and queued up for your maker days you can fully get into your flow quicker.

-### 5. Fully embrace maker days, too
+### 5\.
+Fully embrace maker days, too

 The same is true for maker days.
 I find getting started early works best with lots of unstructured time in the day to tackle large tasks and fully get into your flow.

 It’s hard at first to let manager tasks stack up (and not immediately tackle them) but it’s critical for doing truly great work.

 **To really help your focus on maker days you can try things like:**

-- Closing your email.
+*   Closing your email.
 Check it only once or twice a day max.
-- Mute a few Slack channels, if you can.
+*   Mute a few Slack channels, if you can.
-- Close Twitter, Hacker News, Dribble, et el.
+*   Close Twitter, Hacker News, Dribble, et el.

-### 6. Mondays aren’t great for admin days.
+### 6\.
+Mondays aren’t great for admin days.
 Fridays are better.

 For whatever reason I find starting my week with a manager day to be energy sapping.
 I think it’s sort of like starting the week with a bunch of meetings.
 It’s just not great.

 Friday on the other hand tends to be a slower day and a great use of a manager day.
 Better yet, when done right you can start the weekend with a fresh mind knowing that you’ve taken care of your outstanding tasks.

-### 7. Lastly, this should only be temporary
+### 7\.
+Lastly, this should only be temporary

 One idea I really love is that as a founder or early employee you should always be looking to fire yourself from your current role.
 Improve process, automate away or hire for the things you’re doing today so that you can continue to focus on the most important items your business needs to grow.

 With this mindset, being both a maker/manager is only temporary.
 Dig in and make the best of your time but know that it won’t be forever.

 ## What about you?

-Have you found any great strategies for making the most of ’maker / manager days?
+Have you found a great strategy for making the most of ’maker / manager days?
 I’d love to [chat about it on Twitter](https://twitter.com/intent/tweet?text=@twanlass&).

----
+* * *

 <sup>1</sup> I’ve found that setting aside an entire day instead of just a morning or afternoon works best.
 Lots of context switching and smaller tasks can be much more draining than an entire maker day.